Lessons In Courage: A Policing Career And Facing Fear

 We all experience fear.
-Whether we're stepping into an unfamiliar situation, making a tough decision, or leading a team through uncertainty, fear creeps in.
-But what separates those who push forward from those who freeze?
+Whether we’re stepping into an unfamiliar situation, making a tough decision, or leading a team through uncertainty, fear creeps in.
+A career in policing taught me that courage isn’t the absence of fear, it’s what we choose to do next, and that lesson has shaped how I think about leadership ever since.

 As a police officer, I regularly dealt with fear.
 Walking into volatile situations, facing the unknown, and dealing with moments that most people only see on the news meant fear was always in the background.
 However, I learned that courage isn’t about the absence of fear; instead, it’s about feeling it and acting anyway.

-Here are the biggest lessons about fear and courage that I learned in my policing career.
-I discuss how leaders, whether in business, sport, or life, can apply these lessons to face challenges head-on.
+Here are the five biggest lessons about fear and courage that I learned in my policing career, and how leaders, whether in business, sport, or life, can apply them to face challenges head-on.

 1. Acknowledge the Fear, but Don’t Let It Dictate Your Actions